jvandenaardweg/coinaly/README.md

 This project is still in development.
 Screenshots above can already be different then the latest version.

-## Why?
+## 📱 Our mission
-I find the Bittrex website not easy to use.
-The mobile version of their website is horrible.
-It's cluttered with information and does not visualize the things I want to know on a daily/hourly basis.
-With their API we can do things a little better.
+We are here to create a fast and easy to use mobile (website) trade and portfolio interface for your favorite exchange.
+No more missed opportunities or trades because the website of your favorite exchange is too slow or too complicated to use.
+We optimize our website for easy mobile usage and give you the tools and insights you need on a daily basis.
+It’s more about you and your trades, and less about the exchange pushing you to buy coins.

-Don't get me wrong, I love the Bittrex exchange with their offer of alt coins.
-But their website could use a little help.
+Since this project is in the early development stage, we currently only support Bittrex.
+We plan on adding more exchanges in the future.

-## Features
+## 🚀 Features
 - Instantly see the current status of your balances and orders.
 Am I making a profit?
 Or am I losing money?
 - Fast selling and buying.
 Instantly react on market movements and quickly sell or buy a crypto coin (in progress)
 - Optimized for mobile screens and mobile performance.
 Always there with you